• Home

 What happens if you miss a day?

 Missing a day means you can’t claim that reward during the normal reset window.
-However, the game offers a recovery option for 49 Robux per missed day, and this stays available until December 25th when the event ends.
+However, the game offers a recovery option for 49 Robux per missed day, and this remains available until December 25th, when the event ends.

 If you miss five days, you’d spend 245 Robux total to catch up.
 For players chasing the Day 25 Brainrot, missing multiple logins turns into a real-money decision since Robux costs actual cash.